 Capitol Reef is probably the least-known National Park in Utah, but is one of my favorite areas to visit.
 This hike is called Sulphur Creek, and while technically it is a backcountry trail (you can find it on the map), you are not provided with any additional information.
 That is why I consider this a secret hike, because you definitely have to know what you are looking for.

 The reason this hike is SO MUCH FUN is because the river is your trail.
 Much like the very popular and busy Narrows trail in Zion, you get a similar experience without all of the time and preparation.
 The Sulphur Creek trail is shorter and more kid-friendly with spectacular views and three beautiful waterfalls.

 What You Need to Know

 Whenever I have hiked the Sulphur Creek Trail in the past, I have taken the traditional route.
-This route is a little over 6 miles and requires a shuttle car parked at the Visitor Center to get back to the trailhead.
+This route is about 6 miles and requires a shuttle car parked at the Visitor Center to get back to the trailhead.
 If you can do the whole route, I definitely recommend it!

 This weekend, John and I decided to try hiking up from the Visitor Center to see if we could find a nice hike for someone who didn’t want to worry about a shuttle car or who had small children that might not make it the whole 6 miles.
 What we found was great!
 It didn’t require any climbing or scrambling (which made me feel better with a little baby in tow) but we still got to hike in the water and see a waterfall.